onera/Broadcast/docs/source/tutorialbl.rst

 #.
 Definition of a test-vector with :func:`testvector`.
 #.
 Apply the linearised BC.
 #.
 Apply the linearised residual.
 #.
-Indexing of the matrix-vector product to construc the Jacobian with :func:`computejacobianfromjv_relaxed`.
+Indexing of the matrix-vector product to construct the Jacobian with :func:`computejacobianfromjv_relaxed`.

 The Jacobian is constructed in a CSR PETSc format: